npalex/Start-up-flow-Oldroyd-B-fluid/README.md

 Alternatively, in the limit $E >> 1$, viscoelastic relaxation is very slow on the time scale $t_{diff}$ and the fluid behaves as an elastic solid.
 Here, momentum spreads through the fluid via a shear wave in response to a shear stress at the wall.
 In this case, the conservation equations are hyperbolic.

-For a description of the numerical scheme, see GetData_Oldroyd_B.ipynb

 ## **Numerical Scheme:**

 The problem above is a *linear* system of equations of the form: